 Moms recommend sizing up, especially if you have larger breasts.

 If you’re two-piece kind of gal, you should definitely check out Kindred Bravely Tankini.
-With shoulder ties this tankini top is perfect for nursing mamas and it looks pretty on pregnant and postpartum body.
+With crossover cut this tankini top is perfect for nursing mamas and it looks pretty on pregnant and postpartum body.

 It’s long enough to cover baby bump or postpartum belly.
 There is ruching on both sides and the fabric is ultra stretchy to accommodate your changing body size.